-Growing your team can be the most exciting process, while simultaneously one of the most stressful.
-Whether your cannabis operation is expanding across state lines, or building out a new cultivation, or opening your dispensary doors, the addition of fresh talent can bring new energy, perspective, and capability.
+Growing a talented team for your cannabis business can be an exciting process, while also simultaneously being one of the most stressful.
+Whether your cannabis operation is expanding across state lines or building a new cultivation or opening a new dispensary, the addition of fresh talent can bring new energy, perspective, and capability.

-As the hiring manager, there is a level of responsibility necessary to ensure your new hire has a smooth onboarding process and that your company meets compliance requirements.
-The HR Business Partner (HRBP) team at Wurk has put together 5 useful new hire compliance tips and onboarding best practices to keep in mind when growing your workforce:
+As the hiring manager, there is a level of responsibility necessary to ensure your new hire has a smooth onboarding process and that your company meets cannabis compliance requirements.
+The HR Business Partner (HRBP) team at Wurk has put together five useful cannabis new hire compliance tips and onboarding best practices to keep in mind when growing your workforce.

 The form can be confusing, so be mindful of what fields are required and double-check for completion before submitting.
-Also, remember to update an employee’s I-9 Form if their name changes as result of a life change event such as marriage for example.
+Also, remember to update an employee’s I-9 Form if their name changes as a result of a life change event, such as marriage for example.

 Should you need further inspiration to address I-9 Forms timely and accurately, take a look at how fines can accumulate over time (www.ice.gov):